atelierspierrot/assets-manager/README.md

     $loader->assets_dir = www
     $loader->document_root = www or the server DOCUMENT_ROOT

+Additionally, a `cache_dir` variable is defined to store assets cache files (if necessary) and defaults to `www/tmp/`.

 NOTE - These paths are stored in the object without the trailing slash.

 ### Usage example